Brandon Marsh is remaining open with adaptations

 Badgers Tearoom will be operating a takeaway only service, starting Saturday 7th November between 10am-2pm.

 We thank you all for your continued support during this difficult year.
 As always, please respect nature, other visitors and our staff when visiting Brandon Marsh and if you, or anyone in your household, is showing any symptoms of COVID-19 please do not visit us.

-Your support has been invaluable, and we ask that you continue to bear with us as we get used to this new system.
-The safety of our members, visitors and staff is paramount and our staff have worked hard to safely reopen the nature reserve.
+We ask that you bear with us as we implement new systems and adapt to ever-changing rules and regulations.
+The safety of our members, visitors and staff is paramount and we're working hard to keep the nature reserve open safely.

 Frequently Asked Questions